By Chandos Elletson, filmmaker to Roux Scholarship & founder of The Chefs Directory

 The reason for this was not rudeness or indifference but simply a matter of image.
 The idea of a British chef was somehow impossible to imagine even as a junior member of a team.

-It is only when you understand this cultural background that you can appreciate just how radical The Roux Scholarship was when it first launched in 1984.
+It is only when you understand this cultural background that you can appreciate just how radical the Roux Scholarship was when it first launched in 1984.

-The goal of the Roux Brothers, Albert and Michel, was to enable a new generation of chefs from Britain to train in what were then the greatest restaurants in the world.
+The goal of the Roux brothers, Albert and Michel, was to enable a new generation of chefs from Britain to train in what were then the greatest restaurants in the world.

 What they envisaged was that the chefs would return and start their own restaurants and slowly begin to change the gastronomic landscape of the UK.

-30 years later you could say that their dream has come true.
+Over thirty years later you could say that their dream has come true.
 British chefs are now recognised internationally and many of them have risen to the top.

 The Roux Scholarship is unique.
 It is a competition for chefs under 30 who are working as chefs in the UK.
 The competition element is tough.
 It is based on technical skill, a strong palate and deep appreciation and understanding of the history of classical cooking.